-Since implementing the Stevens Calculus System, we’ve witnessed a large increase in student satisfaction and a dramatic drop (over twenty percentage points) in the percentage of students who receive a D or F or withdraw from a course.
+Since implementing the Stevens Calculus System, we’ve witnessed an increase in student satisfaction and a dramatic drop (over twenty percentage points) in the percentage of students who receive a D or F or withdraw from a course.

-In light of its successes, the Stevens Calculus System has been featured at the following conferences:
+In light of its successes, the Stevens Calculus System has been featured at the following events and conferences:

 - 29th International Conference on Technology in Collegiate Mathematics (ICTCM), Chicago, IL

 - Chicago Symposium Series, Excellence in Teaching Mathematics and Science: Research and Practice, Roosevelt University, Chicago, IL

 - Reimagining Calculus Education, Stevens Institute of Technology, Hoboken, NJ

 - Collaboration for the Advancement of Learning Calculus, University of Minnesota, Minneapolis, MN

 - Accreditation Board for Engineering and Technology (ABET) Symposium, Fort Lauderdale, FL